 With the onset of COVID-19, recent reports show that buying patterns experienced decades of change in just a few short months.
 Add electronic payment regulations requiring multi-factor authentication such as PSD2-SCA and 3DS2 into the mix and the need for a frictionless user experience (UX), and oftentimes financial organizations don’t even know where to begin.
 Here we’ll explain avoiding the price of poor payments and customer satisfaction and safety.

 How can banks and payment providers get started to more securely and more easily authenticate their users while accelerating their digital transformation strategies?
 Decades of experience have taught us that this all boils down to balancing security and convenience.
-By placing an equal emphasis on both strong authentication protocols and a seamless user experience, organizations will be able to build up their security postures while simultaneously maintaining higher customer satisfaction.
+By placing an equal emphasis on both strong authentication protocols and a seamless user experience, organizations will be able to build up their security postures while simultaneously maintaining higher customer satisfaction and safety.

 So what exactly does this look like, and how do they get started?